mlubinsky/mlubinsky.github.com/sams/README.md

   AVG(score) FILTER (WHERE  EXTRACT(DAY FROM date)=30) AS "30",
   AVG(score) FILTER (WHERE  EXTRACT(DAY FROM date)=31) AS "31"
 FROM C
-GROUP BY test --, is_ref
+GROUP BY test
-ORDER BY test --, is_ref DESC
+ORDER BY test
 ```